DominickDJ/DominickDJ/README.md

 **Full Stack Software Engineer**

 I am a full-stack software engineer who studied at Practicum and has a passion for creating high quality, efficient software solutions.
-My experience includes building cross-browser compositions with HTML, CSS, JS, designing responsive applications, and developing complex, production-ready programs with JavaScript.
+My experience includes building cross-browser compositions with HTML and CSS, designing responsive applications, and developing complex, production-ready programs with JavaScript.

 **Skills**